Coping with Disability after a Workplace Injury

 - Talk about your injury.
 It may be difficult at first.
 However, it can help you both feel better and learn useful new skills, especially if you speak to others who share your disability.

 - Take responsibility.
 Learning more about your disability, treatment options, and compensation strategies can improve your confidence and your life in general.

 - Try to stay positive.
 This can also be difficult, especially in the first few weeks after your accident.
 Just try to focus on learning new skills, rather than lamenting what you cannot do.

 - Don’t be afraid to seek help.
 If you suffer from persistent feelings of uselessness or hopelessness, moments of uncontrollable anger, or thoughts of self-harm, you need to speak with a professional caregiver.

 Doctors and loved ones can help with your medical and emotional difficulties; workers’ compensation can help with your financial challenges.
-To learn more, contact Raleigh disability benefits lawyers Law Office of Sam Scudder at (252) 222-0227.
+To learn more, contact Morehead City disability benefits lawyers Law Office of Sam Scudder at (252) 222-0227.